memgraph/helm-charts/charts/memgraph/README.md

 ## Installing the Memgraph Helm Chart
 To install the Memgraph Helm Chart, follow the steps below:
 ```
-helm install <resource-name> memgraph/memgraph
+helm install <release-name> memgraph/memgraph
 ```
-Replace `<resource-name>` with a name of your choice for the release.
+Replace `<release-name>` with a name of your choice for the release.

 ## Changing the default chart values
 To change the default chart values, run the command with the specified set of flags: